MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - psichiatra
 - workers compensation
 - Disability

 ## <a name="canada-passport-number"></a>Canada-numero di passaporto

 ### <a name="format"></a>Formato

-Due lettere maiuscole seguite da 6 cifre
+due lettere maiuscole seguite da sei cifre

 ### <a name="pattern"></a>Modello

-Due lettere maiuscole seguite da 6 cifre
+due lettere maiuscole seguite da sei cifre

 ### <a name="checksum"></a>Checksum